Herb of the Year for 2022: Viola (violet, heartsease) named by the International Herb Association

 And love you much stronger than ever.

-The Labrador tea mentioned in the ballad was brewed from Ledum groenlandicum.
+The Labrador tea worth singing about was brewed from Ledum groenlandicum.
 The plant was used medicinally by Native Americans, who shared their knowledge about it with the colonists.
-In 1768, the Boston Gazette reported that Labrador tea had been poured for a “circle of ladies and gentlemen who pronounced it nearly, if not quite, equal in flavor to genuine Bohea tea.
+In 1768, the Boston Gazette reported that the tea had been poured for a “circle of ladies and gentlemen who pronounced it nearly, if not quite, equal in flavor to genuine Bohea tea.
 So important a discovery claims attention, especially at this crisis,” the editor added.
 “If we have the plant, nothing is wanted but the process of curing it into tea of our own manufacture.”
-Labrador teas were a household affair, and every housewife had her own recipe, compounded from the plants she found growing nearby.
-Most teas included rose hips, mint, and wild ginger leaves.
-Dried citrus peels, cinnamon, and cloves might be added when they were available.
+Labrador teas were a household affair, and every housewife had her own recipe.
+Most included rose hips, mint, and wild ginger leaves.
+When available, dried citrus peels, cinnamon, and cloves were added.

 Sassafras Tea, and other Tree Teas

-This popular “root beer” tea was brewed long before and after the Boston Tea Party, for it was thought to be both delicious and health-giving.
+This flavorful tea (the original taste of “root beer”) was brewed long before and after the Boston Tea Party, for it was thought to be both delicious and health-giving.
 And since the sassafras tree was an all-American native, it was certainly on the list of politically-correct tea plants.
-Other trees or shrubs with leaves and/or fruits that were frequently used as beverage teas during the Revolution included the sweet gum, willow, rose, raspberry, and sumac.
+Other trees or shrubs that were frequently used as beverage teas during the Revolution included the sweet gum, willow, rose, raspberry, and sumac.

-Catnip and pennyroyal were easy choices, along with bergamot, lemon balm, verbena, rosemary, thyme, sage, wintergreen, and various mints.
+Catnip and pennyroyal were easy choices, along with various mints, bergamot, lemon balm, verbena, rosemary, thyme, sage, and wintergreen.
 Blossoms went into the teapot, as well: elder, red clover, violet, goldenrod, linden.
 Rosehips, fennel, dill seeds, and spices (especially cloves and cinnamon) were also included.

 Your Own Liberty Tea

-To make a pitcher of Liberty Tea, pour 10 cups boiling water over these slightly-bruised fresh herbs: 5 sprigs spearmint, 3 sprigs applemint, 2 sprigs red bee-balm flowers, 2 sprigs lemon balm, 1 sprig peppermint.
+To make a pitcher of Liberty Tea, pour 10 cups boiling water over these slightly-bruised fresh herbs: 5 sprigs spearmint, 3 sprigs apple mint, 2 sprigs red bee-balm flowers, 2 sprigs lemon balm, 1 sprig peppermint.
 Steep 15 minutes.
 Serve iced.
-Or purchase a variety of dried herbs, seeds, and spices and create your own unique blend.
+If you don’t have these herbs, choose others.
 Our brave revolutionary foremothers would applaud your experiment!

 Celebrate Ice Cream Month by using some of that luscious lavender in your garden to make a batch of sinfully rich Honey Lavender Ice Cream.

 All the world loves a cookie!
-Observe Sugar Cookie Day by baking some of China Bayles’ famous curry and cardamom sugar cookies, re-posted on the Spice House website, along with some nifty five-star cookie reviews!
-You can read the story the recipe comes from in An Unthymely Death and Other Garden Mysteries.
+Observe Sugar Cookie Day by trying China Bayles’ famous recipe for curry and cardamom sugar cookies, re-posted on the Spice House website, along with some nifty five-star cookie reviews!
+(You can read the story the recipe comes from in An Unthymely Death and Other Garden Mysteries.

 If you’re French, celebrate Bastille Day.
 You’re not French?
-Celebrate anyway, with a classic Quiche Lorraine.
+Celebrate it anyway, by baking a classic Quiche Lorraine.
 Bon appetit!
-(Do we actually need an excuse to make a quiche?
-Perfect for those summer weekend brunches.

-Have some special fun on Vanilla Ice Cream Day by helping the kids make vanilla ice cream in a bag (yes, really!).
+Celebrate Vanilla Ice Cream Day by helping the kids make vanilla ice cream in a bag (yes, really!).
 Or maybe you’d rather follow Oprah’s vanilla bean recipe or (omigosh!) fennel seed basil vanilla ice cream.
 (We haven’t tried this.
-If you do, let us know how it tastes.
+If you do, let us know how you like it.
 We’re skeptical.)
-And, of course, you’ll want to dip into China’s vanilla adventure, A Plain Vanilla Murder.
+And, of course, you’ll want to dip into China’s twisty adventure, A Plain Vanilla Murder.

-Instant coffee, introduced in July, 1938, may not be your favorite form of this herbal beverage, but you can make it a little more tasty.
+Instant coffee may not be your favorite choice of this herbal beverage (yes, of course coffee is an herb!), but you can make it a little more tasty.
 Try a couple of teaspoons of one of these refreshing mixes in a mug of hot water.
 Start with a basic mix of 2/3 cup instant coffee and one cup sugar.
-Drink hot or cold.
-And yes, of course coffee is an herb!

 - For a mint-flavored mocha, add 1 teaspoon dried mint leaves (powdered) and 2/3 cup non-dairy creamer.

-To celebrate Miss Potter’s birthday, read one of the delightful books in Susan’s Cottage Tales series about Miss Potter’s village life and treat yourself to some of her gingersnaps.
+To celebrate Miss Potter’s birthday, read one of the delightful books in Susan’s Cottage Tales series about Miss Potter’s village life.
+For a treat, enjoy her gingersnaps.
 You’ll find the recipe at the bottom of the page for The Tale of Hill Top Farm.

-Find out what Susan is up to these days by visiting her blog, Lifescapes.
+Find out what Susan is up to these days by visiting her blog.
+Here’s her latest post.
 There’s always something interesting going on in the Texas Hill Country.
-On her “other” blog, BookScapes, she posts book reviews, bookish thoughts, and notes on the fast-changing world of books–a world that is changing even faster to adapt to our Covid era.
+On her “other” blog, BookScapes, she posts book reviews, bookish thoughts, and notes on the fast-changing world of books.